 For smaller businesses, debt sometimes gets a bad rap.
 But for many businesses, access to business line of credit may not only be necessary, but a smart move.
-Knowing how to select the right line of credit and manage it wisely can help a successful small business become a larger successful business than managing everything on a cash basis.
+Knowing how to select the right financing and manage it wisely can help a successful small business become a larger successful business more than managing everything on a cash basis.

 Financing options can be complex, however, so it’s worth taking the time to go through your options with a business advisor who can take the time to understand what you are trying to do.